YottaDB/YDBDoc/MessageRecovery/errors.rst

 CIMAXPARAM, Exceeded maximum number of parameters in the call-in table entry.
 An M routine cannot accept more than 32 parameters.

-Call in/Run Time Error: This indicates that the call-in table specified by $GTMCI contains more than 32 parameters.
+Call in/Run Time Error: This indicates that the call-in table specified by $ydb_ci contains more than 32 parameters.
 Since an M formallist can only accept up-to 32 parameters, user cannot pass more than 32 arguments to gtm_ci(), excluding <c-call-name> and <ret-type>.

 Action: Reduce the number of parameters to be less than 32, in the call-in table as well in the M routine.